alirezasabouri/ceros-skier-typescript/README.md

 -   At some point the rhino will appear, chasing the skier.
 It will inevitably catch the skier and eat them, ending the game.

-**Changes**

--   Feature-Jump:  Jump functionality is added to the game, skier can jump by pressing down spacebar or going over jump-ramps, skier will escape rock obstacles by using this functionality, you can find a quick overview about implementation details:
-    -   A jump ramp added as a new type of obstacle, also an `interactionType` added to the `Obstacle` type which will indicates what will be skier interaction when a collision happen.
-Right now we have `crash` and `jump`, which can be extended later easily
-    -   Skier will jump whenever ther is a `jump` interaction with an obstacle or when space key is being pressed down
-    -   To enable playing animation for Skier as well, animation facilities was refactored and moved out of `Rhino` class, into the `Entity` class.
-        This will prevents having redundant code and ease up adding animation to existing entities (currently skier and rhino) + future cases (e.g. animated obstacles in the future)

--   Feature-PauseGame :  Game can be paused now by pressing `Escape` button on the keyboard:
-    -   A flag called `gameIsPaused` added to the Game class, which will be toggled by pressing `Escape` button
-    -   When `gameIsPaused` is set to true, main game loop will skip refreshing canvas and updating game data
-    -   New method called `grayOutCanvas` added to the `Canvas` class and is called when player is pausing the game, this will apply a gray overlay to the

 **Time Limit**

 Solutions should be submitted within a week of receiving the challenge.
 We expect the challenge to take around two